pjensfelt/matlab_loc_demos/README.md

 * how changing the zRhoStd influences this
 * add bearing measurmeents as well (slider to the right of the range measurements) and test with these together with rang eor alone

+Make sure that you understand the how the update part of the EKF works.
+Whines lines in the code are connected to this?

 ### Disturbances
 The extended Kalman filter linearises the model around the current estimate.
 The Jacobians are evaluated for this points and they together with the state covariance matrix P determine how to calculate the Kalman K gain, which describes how measurements will influence the state estimate.

 Start with
 * activate all landmarks
-* Use 1m/s std dev noise in range and no bearings
+* Use 1m std dev noise in range and no bearings
 * Reset the robot and drive it around a bit

 Now press the button "Disturb" which will displace the robot randomly.
 How well does the robot find its pose again?